dfelinto/blender-manual/manual/interface/keymap/blender_default.rst

 Alt Click Tool Prompt
    Tapping :kbd:`Alt` shows a prompt in the status bar prompting a second keystroke to activate the tool.
-   Note this option is not available when using :ref:`Emulate 3 Button Mouse <preferences-input-emulate-mouse>`.
+   Note that this option is not available when using :ref:`Emulate 3 Button Mouse <preferences-input-emulate-mouse>`.

 Alt Tool Access
    Hold :kbd:`Alt` to use the :doc:`Active Tool </interface/tool_system>` when the gizmo would normally be required.
-   This option is only available when Left click *Select with Mouse Button* is chosen.
+   (For example, with the Move tool selected, you can hold :kbd:`Alt` and drag the mouse anywhere in the viewport to move the selected object, rather than having to drag its gizmo.)
-   Note this option is not available when using :ref:`Emulate 3 Button Mouse <preferences-input-emulate-mouse>`.
+   This option is only available when *Select with Mouse Button* is set to Left click and :ref:`Emulate 3 Button Mouse <preferences-input-emulate-mouse>` is disabled.

 Alt Cursor Access
    Hold :kbd:`Alt-LMB` to place the Cursor (instead of :kbd:`LMB`), allows tools to activate on press